thingsboard/thingsboard.github.io/_includes/docs/pe/user-guide/custom-translation.md

 * TOC
 {:toc}

-The Custom translation feature of the ThingsBoard allows you to add new languages not currently listed, enhance the translation of existing ones, and perform translation for specific GUI elements on dashboards.
+The Custom translation feature allows you to add new languages not currently supported by ThingsBoard, edit the existing locale translations, and gives opportunity to customize specific dashboard GUI elements.

 Go to the "Custom translation" tab of the "White labeling" page.
 On this page, you will find the current list of available languages and their translation progress indicated in percentages.
-While not all translations are complete to 100%, our team is constantly working on improving and expanding the list.
+While not all translations are complete, our team is constantly working on improving and expanding the list.

 ![image](/images/user-guide/custom-translation/main-page-1-pe.png)